SoulResearch/.github/profile/README.md

 <div align="center">

-### Empathy & Safe Embodied Intelligence
+### Soul Research

-We build embodied intelligence that **understands people**, physical AI that reads the emotional and social context of a room, acts with care, and stays safe around the people it works beside.
+We are a research lab building embodied intelligence that **understands people**, physical AI that reads the emotional and social context of a room, acts with care, and stays safe around the people it works beside.